 Let’s take a look at some of the best highlights and most exciting things to come during the 2016 MLB playoffs:

 Bye Bye Billy Goat

-The Game Four theatrics in San Francisco are what makes the MLB playoffs so exciting.
-The Cubs faced a three run deficit going into the ninth inning during Game Four of the NLDS.
+The Game Four theatrics in San Francisco is what makes the MLB playoffs so exciting.
+The Cubs faced a three-run deficit going into the ninth inning during Game Four of the NLDS.
 To prevent the Giants from forcing a fifth game at Wrigley, their bats came out.